 A masterpiece of early 20th-century art and technology, the Woolworth Building celebrates its centennial year in the process of conversion, with office space remaining below and luxury residences planned for the upper tower.
 Still radiant on the lower Manhattan skyline, the landmark heralds both the past and future of New York.

 The Woolworth Building @ 100 is presented with generous support

 by the proud owners of the Woolworth Building, The Witkoff Group and Cammeby's International, Ltd.

 Additional support has been provided by Alchemy Properties Inc.

 The Woolworth Building @ 100 is supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.

-The Woolworth Building @ 100 is supported, in part, by public funds from the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.
+The Woolworth Building @ 100 is made possible by the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.